 Murray is a Certified Public Accountant (inactive license) and holds a B.B.A. from Baylor University and an M.S. in Accounting with a Tax Concentration from the University of Memphis.
 Murray has served on the boards of the LeBonheur Foundation, the Mid South Eye Bank, and the Phoenix Club in Memphis.

-Tony is the founder of Grace Medical, Inc. and currently serves as Chief Technical Officer for Enteroptyx.
+Tony is the founder of Grace Medical, Inc. and currently serves as Chief Technical Officer.
 Tony started his career as a part time research assistant with Richards Medical Company (now Smith & Nephew) in 1980 while studying mechanical engineering at the University of Memphis.
 Upon graduation in 1982 he joined the company as a research engineer.
 There he developed an apparatus to measure the sound conduction properties of ossicular implants.
 During his tenure with the company, he served various engineering roles in research, product development, and manufacturing.

 In 1987 he and his two partners cofounded the head and neck division of MicroTek Medical, Inc where he lead the otologic product development and manufacturing teams.
 There he developed Flex H/A, a hydroxyapatite composite material useful in ENT implant applications.
 Since the start of his medical device career, he has filed for over forty patents.